gcr/kjwilber.org/src/index.md

 My interests include applied computer vision and machine learning to empower users and the society we live in, especially assistive technology, privacy/security, ecology, individual identity, creativity, and antisurveillance.
 Ask me about my side projects!

+The work that I enjoy the most is visually communicating experimental results to an outside audience, quickly producing figures or plots of internal ML state diagnostics, creating infra/tools for engineers to find insights faster.
+I'm also skilled at performance optimization, e.g. rewriting hot loops in lower-level languages or SSE/AVX compiler intrinsics, especially improving "research-quality" code.

 ## Find me around the web
 - [LinkedIn](https://www.linkedin.com/in/kwilber/)
 <!-- - [Mastadon](https://hachyderm.io/@ghostynewt) -->